-If the U.S. attacks Syria, it should "expect everything," Syrian President Bashar al-Assad tells CBS News' Charlie Rose in their Damascus interview
+If the U.S. attacks Syria, it should "expect everything," Syrian President Bashar al-Assad tells CBS News' Charlie Rose in their Damascus interview, part of which was broadcast this morning.

 Charlie Rose: "Speaking of reality, what was the reality on August 21st?
 What happened, in your judgment?"